Apply Now

 DETAILS

 In this course, students will synthesize teaching and learning principles into the role of a nurse educator.
 Students select a nurse educator who will serve as a preceptor within the classroom and clinical environment.
 Collaborative opportunities within the practicum setting will be explored.
 Students will implement teaching-learning theories and strategies in an educational project.
 The precepted experience allows for practical application of the Nurse Educator role.
-(For students matriculating MSN courses Fall 2023)

 Prerequisites: All program coursework except NRS 592 and NRS 594, or by permission.